 - Rousing Speech: Thorne gets to give several kick-ass speeches at the end of Season 4.
 Owen Teale had fun.

 - Took a Level in Kindness: While still not the nicest guy in the world when the wildling attack is about to happen he goes through this, even admitting to Jon that Jon's advice to seal the tunnels was right and he (Ser Alliser) was wrong.
 He also becomes a more effective leader to his men.
 Later, when Jon's heroic acts are listed by Sam (leading his fellow brothers against the mutineers, killing Styr, dealing with Mance Rayder) Thorne simply says he can't argue with his deeds, subtly giving him credit where credit's due.
 Later, he even admits that Jon is a good man with a good heart.
 Unfortunately, he slides right back into his old Jerkass ways in Season 5, ultimately becoming even worse after he murders Jon.

 - Uriah Gambit: Alliser gives Jon leave to go on a mission to kill the mutineers at Craster's Keep in the hope that Jon will get himself killed and be unable to challenge him for the rank of Lord Commander.
 It almost works.

 - Villainous Friendship: He seems to have one going with Janos Slynt.
 They're often seen together and Slynt gives him advice on how to deal with Jon.
 However, he turns on him once Janos proves to be insubordinate to the new Lord Commander.

 - You Are in Command Now: He becomes the acting commander of the Night's Watch after Mormont's death, until a new one can be elected.
-Due some composition with other characters, he's pretty damned good at it, too.
+Due to some composition with other characters, he's pretty damned good at it, too.
 He's later promoted to First Ranger after Jon becomes Lord Commander, and ends up taking power from Jon after killing him.

 Played By: Joseph Mawle